 Scientific lectures began on the morning of April 9 with the welcome address of Prof. Takanashi, director of IMR.
 In the opening session, three invited speakers gave the lectures about recent topics towards high efficiency of silicon solar cells.
-In the session 2, we enjoyed four lectures about the fundamentals of crystal growth for producing high-quality silicon crystals.
+In the session 2, enioved four lectures about we the of growth fundamentals crystal for producing high-quality silicon crystals.
 After enjoying Japanese foods and cakes at the lunch time at SAKURA-HALL, we discussed the crystal growth technology of Si ingots in the session 3.
 After that, 36 young researchers and students gave poster presentations at the evening.
 We really enjoyed very active discussions in the poster session (session 4).